 Overview: The basic idea of user-level sandboxing is to modify the address space of all processes, or logical protection domains, to contain one or more shared pages of virtual addresses.
 The virtual address range shared by all processes provides a sandboxed memory region into which application-specific services may be mapped.
 Under normal operation, these shared pages will be accessible only by the kernel.
 However, when the kernel wishes to pass control to a service extension, it changes the privilege level of the shared page (or pages) containing the service code and data, so that it can be executed with user-level capabilities.
 This prevents application-specific service code from violating the integrity of the kernel, with the benefit that such code can run in the context of any user-space process, even one that did not register the service with the system.
-There is potential for corrupt or ill-written service extension code to modify the memory area of a running process.
-To guard against this, we require application-specific services registered with the system to either be written by a trusted programmer, or to have additional software safety checks (e.g., using type-safe languages [8, 13, 17, 18] or software-based fault isolation [23]).
+There is the potential for corrupt or ill-written service extension code to modify the memory area of a running process.
+To guard against this, we require application-specific services registered with the system to either be written by a trusted programmer, or to have additional software safety checks (e.g., using type-safe languages [Jim et al. 2002; Morrisett et al. 1999a, b] or software-based fault isolation [Wahbe et al. 1993]).

 In the absence of application-specific services being written by a trusted programmer (such as a kernel developer who wishes to isolate separate services), we only require software safety checks on untrusted code mapped to the sandbox.
 All other application and system-level code can be written in non-type-safe languages.
-This differs from the approach of the SPIN system [4] and JavaOS that require all software objects to be type-safe.
+This differs from the approach of the SPIN system [Bershad et al. 1995] and JavaOS, which require all software objects to be type-safe.